 International Relations in the Era of Two World Wars

 International Relations in the Era of the Cold War

 The USSR and Russia in International Relations since 1945

 Before joining DPIR in January 2017, Dr Iandolo was Fulbright fellow in the Department of History at Columbia University.
 Previously, he was British Academy Postdoctoral Fellow in the Department of International History at the London School of Economics and Political Science.
 Dr Iandolo taught modern history and international relations at the University of the West of England, Cardiff University, the LSE, and at the New Economic School in Moscow.
 Dr Iandolo obtained his DPhil from the University of Oxford in 2012.
 He also gained an MPhil in Modern History from the University of Cambridge (2007), a Postgraduate Diploma in Economics from the University of Warwick (2006), and a BA in Politics & Economics from Roma Tre University (2004) in Italy.

-“Beyond the Shoe: Rethinking Khrushchev at the Fifteenth Session of the United Nations General Assembly” in Diplomatic History, Vol. 41, Issue 1, January 2017.
+“Beyond the Shoe: Rethinking Khrushchev at the Fifteenth Session of the United Nations General Assembly”, Diplomatic History, Vol. 41, Issue 1, January 2017.

 “Imbalance of Power: The Soviet Union and the Congo Crisis, 1960-1961”, Journal of Cold War Studies, Vol. 16, Issue 2, Spring 2014.

 “Unforgettable 1956?
 The PCI and the crisis of communism in Italy”, Contemporary European History, Vol. 3, Issue 2, May 2014.

 “The Rise and Fall of the Soviet Model of Development in West Africa, 1957-1964", Cold War History, Vol. 12, Issue 4, November 2012.